How Do I Know if I Have a Thyroid Problem?

 It makes hormones that help control many parts of your metabolism, like how fast your heart beats and how fast you burn calories.

-The most common issues with the thyroid are hypothyroidism, when the gland doesn’t make enough hormones, and hyperthyroidism, when it makes too many.
+The two most common issues with the thyroid are hypothyroidism, when the gland doesn’t make enough hormones, and hyperthyroidism, when it makes too many.

 Symptoms of high thyroid – hyperthyroidism